Bringing together two established industry leaders, ON Semiconductor’s acquisition of Fairchild Semiconductor creates one extraordinary company.

 Merging ON Semi’s portfolio of low-voltage products joined with Fairchild’s extensive range of medium- and high-voltage products moves the combined company into a vastly improved position in the Power Management market.

-The result?
 A company that can provide its customers with the widest possible choice of power discretes, ICs, modules and solutions across the whole voltage spectrum.
 At the same time, the acquisition brings a significant strengthening of application-specific technologies.

 In the automotive sector, for instance, the combined companies can leverage over 50 years of automotive semiconductor experience to provide more complete solutions in all areas of automotive electronics, including technologies for autonomous vehicles and vehicle electrification.